BUS 210: Business Analytics I

 Case Studies

-At the end of each module, there is a case study pertaining to the topics discussed in that module.
+At the conclusion of each module, a case study will be assigned, directly related to the topics covered within that module.
+The case studies are as follows:

 - Chapter 1: Performance Lawn Equipment